LLuxOperon/MSRBot.io/docs/CONTRIBUTING_SHORT.md

 npx http-server build --no-cache
 ```

 > These commands ensure your changes don’t break MSR’s automated workflows or data chain.
-The last command builds the site locally.
+The last commands build the site locally and initiates a local server to render the client side pages.

 ---